imleafar/SalaryAPI/README.md

 API created for studies.
 It's supposed to manage salaries.

-## Building the server Using Docker
+## Building the server using Docker

 It is possible to build the server using Docker.
 To download this tool go to the Docker website (https://docs.docker.com/compose/install/).
 You will also need the latest version of python found at https://www.python.org/downloads/